nxpm/stack/README.md

 ```

 You should be able to navigate to [http://localhost:4200](http://localhost:4200) and see the Angular app.

+You can now register a new user, the initial user will get the Admin role.

 ## MIT Licensed by beeman 🐝